decretist/Dissertation/Chapter3/chapter3.markdown

 canons (47 percent)."
 Winroth, *The Making of Gratian’s Decretum*, 2000, 122.

-[18] See Larrainzar, “El Borrador de la ’Concordia’ de Graciano”, 601, for the number of canons in Sg, emphasizing that it is approximate.
+[19] See Larrainzar, “El Borrador de la ’Concordia’ de Graciano”, 601, for the number of canons in Sg, emphasizing that it is approximate.
 See Winroth, *The Making of Gratian’s Decretum*, 2000, 122, for the number of canons in the first recension.
 3,945 is a conventional number.

-[19] Larrainzar, “El Borrador de la ’Concordia’ de Graciano,” 653.
+[20] Larrainzar, “El Borrador de la ’Concordia’ de Graciano,” 653.

-[20] See Winroth, “Where Gratian Slept,” August 2013.
-The article expands on a presentation given by Winroth at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.

 [21] **Placeholder for Pennington, Larson footnote** Pennington asserts that "\[t\]he main reason that Winroth created a second 'Gratian' is